-During the year, all assets were held as cash deposits with no investments in volatile assets.
-All revenue and almost all costs incurred by the Company were in Euros, therefore:
+During the year, majority of assets were held as cash deposits with no investments in volatile assets.
+Up to November 2022 all revenue and almost all costs incurred by the Company were in Euros, and as at the year end the Company had operations in Romanian Lei as well.